anbox-cloud/discourse-docs/exp/anbox-cloud.md

 Anbox Cloud consists of the core stack, the streaming stack, and user-specific components that complete the streaming stack.
 The core stack includes all components that are required for a basic deployment of Anbox Cloud and also some additional, optional components.
 The streaming stack includes components which are optional but required for streaming.

 An Anbox Cloud cluster can consist of the core stack or if streaming functionality is required, the streaming stack along with the core stack.
 An Anbox Cloud cluster can have multiple subclusters.
+The components inside a subcluster are explained in detail further in this topic.

 The diagrams used to explain the architecture in this topic show the recommended way of collocating components.
 However, it is possible to collocate more components on the same machine, or to have separate machines for components that are collocated in the picture.